Kick-Off Keynote (November 7th)

 Brain Scientist; Technology Pioneer; Founder & CEO, Anthrotronix

-Our kick-off keynote, Dr. Corinna Lathan, will also host the BioInnovation Challenge.
+Our kick-off keynote, Dr. Corinna Lathan, will also host day one of the BioInnovation Challenge.

 Expert Pitch Training Coach